Anjola85/ethnic-store-application-server/README.md

 - Create a config folder in the root directory of the project
 - Add .env file and specify your variables

+## Setting up gitignore

+- Setup a global git ignore by creat the file in your root directory
+- copy and paste this `git config --global core.excludesFile {path to .gitignore file}`

+## Commiting your changes

+- Create a feature branch off of develop
+- git branch -b "name of branch"
+- git add .
+- git commit -m "your message"
+- git push -u origin feature/"name of branch"

 # Project variables

 - DATABASE_URI : mongodb uri consisting of your username, password and cluster number